-That said, many traps for the unprepared could be anticipated.
-The goal of this chapter is not to offer a strategy for any particular case – that would be counterproductive – but rather to provide a basic checklist to address multi-jurisdictional risks.
+That said, many traps for the unprepared can be anticipated.
+The goal of this chapter is not to offer a strategy for any particular case – that would be impossible – but rather to provide a basic checklist to address multi-jurisdictional risks.
 Even this checklist must be viewed as flexible.
 Among other things, while listed below in a logical sequence, it does not follow that one topic can be fully addressed before another is considered: they are often interactive, and urgent time exigencies may quickly disrupt a well-constructed plan.

 ii Identifying the client

 The identity of the client may appear obvious, but identifying the client precisely – clearly specifying the client's goals and agreeing on a protocol, which is generally a good approach in any event – is particularly important in transnational cases because differing rules in the countries involved may pose threats to the confidentiality of attorney–client communications.

 Representing corporate entities, for example, may present unique issues.
 A lawyer engaged to advise or represent a corporation may also need to interface with its parent or subsidiaries; in particular, if the corporation creates subsidiaries for tax or regulatory purposes, the various entities may be under different disclosure and other regulatory obligations in their countries of incorporation.
 Once an investigation begins, they may be subject to different restraints, such as local secrecy, privacy or 'blocking statute' obligations (see Section IV.iii).